 The issue was fixed in an update to iOS 11.

 To stop the message causing issues, it is suggested that you do the following:

 - Force quit messages by double pressing the Home button and then swiping up on Messages (swipe up and hold on the iPhone X).

 - You can either ask Siri to send a message back to the person who sent it (to ensure it is no longer the most recent message), and then open messages and delete that conversation.

 - Or you can use 3D Touch (hard press) on the Messages app icon and choose New Message and then Tap Cancel.
 You’ll then be returned to a list of your Messages - swipe left on the offending message to delete it.

-The issue is due to poor handling of certain non-English characters by Apple's operating systems.
+As with the similar Sindhi characters text bomb above, the issue is due to poor handling of certain non-English characters by Apple's operating systems.